timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

    be present.

-Therefore, the Publication Server SHOULD notify publishing CAs about this issue if it occurs, so that a full manually triggered resynchronisation can then be initiated by CAs.
+Therefore, the Publication Server SHOULD notify publishing CAs about this issue if it occurs, so that a full resynchronisation can be initiated by CAs.

 ## Publisher Repository Synchronisation